Houston DWI Defense Lawyer

 DWI Defense Attorney in Houston

+Searching for a lawyer for multiple DWI?
 Many felony DWIs involve blood or breathe tests.
 Many people believe results of a breath or blood tests are irrefutable.
 They are wrong.
 There are many ways to challenge test results, including the use of equipment that wasn't properly maintained, the contamination of samples, the use of expired test kits and incorrect testing procedures.
 I will have your tests evaluated to determine the validity of the findings.
 Any testing flaws can be used in your defense, and could result in a reduction in charges or case dismissal.

-Contact a Houston DWI attorney
+Get in touch with a DWI attorney

 at my law office if you have been arrested for DWI and have a prior DWI criminal record.